OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 Register for API keys using the [OS Data Hub](https://osdatahub.os.uk/):
 - Sign up to the OS Data Hub, and create a project
-- Add both the OS Maps API and OS Features API to your project
+- Add the OS Maps API, OS Features API, and OS Vector Tile API to your project
 - Copy the API key from the project page

 ### OS Features API, OS Maps API and OS Vector Tile API examples